 Bradfield offers courses covering core topics in computer science

-Note: In April 2020, we launched a dedicated, intensive, 12 month part time program catering to self-taught engineers who might otherwise consider a master's degree: the Bradfield Computer Science Intensive program.
+Note: applications are now open for cohort 3 of our dedicated, intensive, 12 month part time program catering to self-taught engineers who might otherwise consider a master's degree: the Bradfield Computer Science Intensive program.

 Understand how a microprocessor works from logic gates up, and the interaction between hardware, user code and the operating system kernel.

 Understand the protocols and technology enabling the Internet.
 Covers all layers of the OSI model, with a particular focus on understanding IP, TCP, UDP and common application layer protocols.

 Go beyond a "textbook" understanding of the topic to see how data structures and algorithms work in real-world systems.

 Learn about common algorithms, data structures, and techniques for algorithmic problem solving.
 This course is an accelerated view of what is commonly covered in an undergraduate algorithms course.

 Learn the math that’s useful in software engineering, including combinatorics and probability theory, set theory, graphs, number theory for cryptography and basic linear algebra.

 Learn about modern and historical innovations in data representation, and understand the architectures of both traditional relational DBMSs and modern distributed data stores.